rihannas/Frontend/react/react-store/README.md

    `npm i react-router-dom`.
 Then import BrowserRouter, Routes, Route.
 6. Inside the layout component add the navbar component and also <Outlet/> component from react-router-dom.
 Read what outlet does in the layout component.
 7. Update the navbar comp by adding links to the routes we creates in the app comp.
 8. Update the products comp, by adding products.
 You can render the products there but the proper way to do it is by creating a Product card comp where the products are rendered there.
 And the Product card comp is rendered in the Product page comp.
+9. Create the cart comp and add a route for it in the app comp and add a button for it the navbar

 # React + Vite